daid/LegacyCura/README.md

 Cura development comes with a script "package.sh", this script has been designed to run under *nix OSes (Linux, MacOS, FreeBSD).
 For Windows the package.sh script can be run from bash using git.
 The "package.sh" script generates a final release package.
 You should not need it during development, unless you are changing the release process.
 If you want to distribute your own version of Cura, then the package.sh script will allow you to do that.

+The "package.sh" script understands a number of envrionement variables defined at the top of the script.
+Review and adjust settings to match your needs.

 Both MacOS and Linux require some extra instructions for development, as you need to prepare an environment.
 Look below at the proper section to see what is needed.

 Fedora